saltict/availproject.github.io/docs/about/introduction.md

 The interaction of Volitions with the Ethereum ecosystem is also facilitated through a comprehensive set of smart contracts.
 These contracts manage state commitments and validity proof verifications, ensuring the system remains secure, efficient, and seamlessly integrated with Ethereum, regardless of the chosen data availability mode.

 </details>

+Avail addresses these trust assumptions by providing a robust and reliable off-chain data availability mechanism.
+This integration significantly strengthens transaction data integrity and accessibility while minimizing reliance on trust-based data management, thus enhancing the overall security and efficiency of various scaling solutions.

 ## How Does Avail Work?